privateprep/coding-space-website/src/pages/careers.md

         - Brooklyn
         - Westchester
         - Long Island
+      description: >
-      description: Do you love working with kids?
+        Do you love working with kids?
 Do you want to make a change in the education system?
 Whether you are a coding expert or just starting, we provide training and mentorship to help you become an awesome Coding Teacher.

+        Compensation: $25/hr-$35/hr starting rate
       type:
         - part-time
   - details: